webtechalex/ts-jest-setup/README.md

 - ts-jest (the critical part of this setup.
 It is the transformer that jest will use to transform `*(.spec).ts` files into something it can run)
 - typescript (to transpile our TypeScript files into JavaScript files.
 It is required as a peer dependency of ts-jest)
 - @types/jest (the type declarations used by ts-jest.
 It is required as a peer dependency of ts-jest)
+- ts-node (not essential for the TDD part, but useful for running our app when we want to do so without having to emit new JavaScript)

 For the purpose of this documentation, we will use `npm` as the package manager.